Sacrezar/My-Steam-Reviews/README.md

   <img src="/assets/apikey_steam.png"/>
 </div>

+I'm working on a way to don't need the API Key and I already know how.
+Still, it will be more effective to use the API Key.

 You'll need to know either your vanity URL or your account ID.
 You can find one of them in the URL of your account id:

 ```bash